-Here are all the winners from the BAFTAS 2020 - rolling list
+Here are all the winners from the BAFTAS 2020

 Kelvin Harrison Jr

-Micheal Ward
+Micheal Ward – winner

 Director